Russia: Literature and philosophy

 After the Russian Revolution of 1917, Russian literature split into Soviet and white émigré parts.
 In the 1930s, Socialist realism became the predominant trend in Russia.
 Its leading figure was Maxim Gorky, who laid the foundations of this style.
 Mikhail Bulgakov was one of the leading writers of the Soviet era.
 Nikolay Ostrovsky's novel How the Steel Was Tempered has been among the most successful works of Russian literature.
-Influential émigré writers include Vladimir Nabokov, and Isaac Asimov; who was considered one of the "Big Three" science fiction writers.
+Influential émigré writers include Vladimir Nabokov and Isaac Asimov, who was considered one of the "Big Three" science fiction writers.
 Some writers dared to oppose Soviet ideology, such as Nobel Prize-winning novelist Aleksandr Solzhenitsyn, who wrote about life in the Gulag camps.

-Russian philosophy has been greatly influential.
+Russian literature faced rapid and difficult changes during the turbulent post-Soviet 1990s, with writers and publishers struggling to adjust to new economic and political developments.
+Domestic literature subsequently declined in influence among most Russians, who now had sudden and rapid access to a wide volume of previously suppressed Western literary movements.
+Nevertheless, this environment fostered experimental and postmodern literature and satire.
+At the beginning of the 21st century, the most discussed figures, postmodernists Victor Pelevin and Vladimir Sorokin, remained the leading Russian writers.

+Russian philosophy has been influential.
+Religious and spiritual philosophy is represented by Vladimir Solovyov, Nikolai Berdyaev, Pavel Florensky, Semyon Frank, Nikolay Lossky, Vasily Rozanov, and others.
+Mystic Helena Blavatsky gained an international following as the leading theoretician of Theosophy and the co-founder of the Theosophical Society.
 Alexander Herzen is known as one of the fathers of agrarian populism.
 Mikhail Bakunin is referred to as the father of anarchism.
 Peter Kropotkin was the most important theorist of anarcho-communism.
-Mikhail Bakhtin's writings have significantly inspired scholars.
-Helena Blavatsky gained international following as the leading theoretician of Theosophy, and co-founded the Theosophical Society.
+Mikhail Bakhtin's writings have significantly inspired scholars in various fields.
 Vladimir Lenin, a major revolutionary, developed a variant of communism known as Leninism.
-Leon Trotsky, on the other hand, founded Trotskyism.
-Alexander Zinoviev was a prominent philosopher in the second half of the 20th century.
-Aleksandr Dugin, known for his fascist views, has been regarded as the "guru of geopolitics".
+Leon Trotsky, Lenin's contemporary and co-revolutionary, founded his own strain of Marxism known as Trotskyism.
+Alexander Zinoviev was a prominent philosopher and writer in the second half of the 20th century.